HOUR 102 OF 336Natural Painkillers Coming Back

 WHAT TO EXPECT THIS HOUR

 In these early morning hours on day 5 of quitting smoking, withdrawal symptoms are moderate — noticeable but handleable.
 Your body is completely free of nicotine — all remaining symptoms are neurological adaptation, not chemical withdrawal.
 You're in the Peak Withdrawal phase (Days 4-7).
-Nicotine is long gone — what you're experiencing now is your brain's receptor system recalibrating to function without the regular nicotine hits from cigarettes.
+Small pains read louder than they should today — headache, jaw tension, a throat sore from the recovery cough.
+Move, hydrate, and give your hands a job.
+The hand-to-mouth reflex is loudest when you are sitting still.

 BODY CHANGES